SOS1: Clinical significance

 Recent studies also show that mutations in Sos1 can cause Noonan syndrome and hereditary gingival fibromatosis type 1.
 Noonan syndrome has also been shown to be caused by mutations in KRAS and PTPN11 genes. activators of the MAP kinase pathway.

+Inhibitors and activators

+In 2019, the first SOS1 inhibitor, BAY-293, was published which met the quality criteria for a 'Donated Chemical Probe' as defined by the Structural Genomics Consortium.
+Shortly after, the discovery of BI-3406 was published.

+In 2018, Fesik et al. reported the discovery of benzimidazole-derived SOS1 activators (e.g. VUBI1).

 Interactions

 SOS1 has been shown to interact with: